Assault and Battery Bail Bonds

 Assault with A Deadly Weapon

 Assault with a deadly weapon is a more serious offense than simple assault and is charged as a felony instead of a misdemeanor.
-Assaults that occur with the use of a deadly weapon that result in serious injury or were committed with the intent to kill, or both, are felonious assaults.
+Assaults that occur with the use of a deadly weapon that results in serious injury or was committed with the intent to kill, or both, are felonious assaults.
 A deadly weapon can be anything that is used to kill someone.
 Guns, knives, and blunt objects are typical examples of a deadly weapon.
 However, anything that is used in an attempt to kill may be considered a deadly weapon under North Carolina law.

-If you need to get out of jail now, call C.L.
-Collins Bail Bonding for assault and battery bail bonds in Raleigh, NC.
+If you need to get out of jail now, call Collins Bail Bonding for assault and battery bail bonds in Raleigh, NC.
 Our customers are our top priority, which means we work for the quickest release possible.
 Call us today at (919) 205-5322!